roryashfordbentley/get-that-paper/README.md

-# Get That Paper (API)
+# Get That Paper (GetThatPaper)

-Paper plugin for Minecraft 1.21.1 that tracks per-player block breaks into SQLite and exposes a small REST API for leaderboards and web integrations.
+Paper plugin for Minecraft 1.21.1 that tracks per-player block breaks into SQLite and exposes a REST API for leaderboards and web integrations.

 ## Features